sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/managing_contact_list.md

 **Remove Toxic and Role Email Addresses**
 Find email addresses that are commonly used as spam traps or used to determine if you are sending spam.
 This means all role addresses (info@, sales@, help@, etc.) as well as common spam trap names (junk@, test@, asdf@, spam@, etc.).

-Role Addresses email addresses are those that represent either a group of people within a company or the entire organization itself.
-These addresses are generally designed with a specific function in mind and are only intended to receive messages pertaining to that particular function.
-The majority of role addresses notify multiple people at once, and the person(s) in charge of monitoring these email accounts can change unexpectedly.

-When someone signs up to receive emails at a role address they are also signing up everyone else with access to that address, so the chances of your messages being marked as spam rise significantly.

 **Implement a Sunset Policy**
-Making sure that you are continually reducing frequency and removing those addresses that are not engaging with your emails is critical to getting to, and staying in the inbox.
-We typically suggest removing addresses from your list who haven’t clicked/opened an email from you in the past 3-6 months.
+SendGrid suggests removing addresses from your list with zero clicks or opens in the past 3-6 months.
 The sunset period can vary depending on your specific content and sending cadence.
 We understand that is it hard for a business to forfeit potential customers but sending to an old address list has the potential to trash your deliverability and completely ruin your brand name.

 What problems can arise: